 When is the best time to visit Greece?
 Greece gets a lot of attention in the summer.
 The sunshine during the summer months is something that makes the Greek scenery truly magical.
 But with all the tourists, the intense heat, and the increased costs, is it the best time to visit Greece?

-There are other times of the year that might appeal, obviously.
-You might want cooler weather, you may want fewer tourists, heck – you might like the rain.
-To help you make the best decision, we’ve broken it down for you from January to December and even given you a round-up of Greece’s year-round festivals.
+There are other times of the year that might appeal.
+You might want cooler weather, you may want fewer tourists, heck – you may just not care if the weather won’t be 100% perfect.
+To help you make the best decision, we’ve broken it Greek weather down for you from January to December and even given you a round-up of Greece’s year-round festivals.

-When is the Best Time to Visit Greece?
+When is the Best Time to Go To Greece?

 Weather in Greece in January

-Greece isn’t super cold in January, but it’s definitely not warm.
-Expect temperatures of around 10°C – and don’t be surprised if it dips below freezing in some places.
-Yikes.
+Greece isn’t super cold in January, but it’s not warm.
+It’s not exactly the best time to travel to Greece.
+Expect temperatures of around 10°C – and don’t be surprised if it dips below freezing in the mountains.

 It’s the coldest month of the year, but it’s still generally warmer (on average) than most European countries further north.
 You should bring a jacket and sweater, for sure.

 That said, there’s not a lot of sunshine.
-During January you get an average of three hours of sunshine every month.
-The days can be pretty overcast, it can rain quite a lot, and the seas can be quite cold.
+The days can be pretty overcast, rain quite a lot, and the seas can be quite cold.